LiamJCates/Programming-Notes/C++/Types&Values/UserDefinedTypes.md

 ?
 A name for the data type
 ?
 A set of values for the data type
 ?
 A set of operations on the values
-C11 lets you define a new simple data type wherein you specify its name and values, but not the operations.
+C++ lets you define a new simple data type wherein you specify its name and values, but not the operations.
 Preventing users from creating their own operations helps to avoid potential system failures.
 The values that you specify for the data type must be identifiers.